 The basic purpose of this service is to download the updates and install them automatically as well as keep you connected to Nvidia’s GPU network.
 Here you can perform Steps 5 and 6.
 Or you can set the Startup type to Manual and Stop the service if you don’t have an active connection present.

-Please make sure that you do not change any of the other settings or services unnecessarily.
-It may make your computer work abnormally or don’t make it work at all.
+Please make sure you do not change any other settings or services unnecessarily.
+It may make your computer work abnormally or not make it work at all.

 In most scenarios, the reason behind the error is corrupt, outdated or incompatible drivers.
-These things lead to Windows unable to detect the hardware or unable to run it.
-Another reason which can be behind the errors could be the installation of third-party applications.
+These issues cause Windows to be unable to detect the hardware or run it.
+Another reason for the errors could be the installation of third-party applications.

-Sometimes these applications interfere with display drivers and lead to stop their working.
-The type of errors you will get may display different error messages but the culprit could be only one.
-The only method in this case you should follow is updating the graphics card drivers.
+Sometimes these applications interfere with display drivers, preventing them from working.
+The types of errors you get may display different messages, but the culprit could be only one.
+The only method you should follow in this case is to update the graphics card drivers.

 To update Graphics Card drivers, open Start menu, type GeForce Experience.
 Open the NVIDIA’s GeForce Experience application.